Conformal Prediction for Early Stopping in Mixed Integer Optimization: Computational experiments

 \subsection{Experiment results}

-Figure~\ref{fig:results} shows suboptimality, solve-time, and branch-and-bound nodes at termination for each method.
+Figure~\ref{fig:results} shows suboptimality, solve time, and branch-and-bound nodes at termination for each method.
 Full tabular results appear in Appendix~\ref{sec:tables}.
-Across all problem families, the conformal prediction method maintains low suboptimality while substantially reducing solve-time.
+Across all problem families, the conformal prediction method maintains low suboptimality while substantially reducing solve time.
 Compared to Gurobi, our method terminates 76\% faster on CFLP, 78\% faster on OTS, 66\% faster on MMCN, 88\% faster on MVC, and 95\% faster on MIS.
 The improvement on GISP is more modest at 8\%, reflecting the structure of these instances: both solvers close the optimality gap relatively quickly after finding a good solution, leaving less room for early termination.

 Figure~\ref{fig:solvetime2} shows the number of instances solved to $\tol$-optimality over time.
 The conformal prediction method solves at least $100(1-\errorprob)\%$ of problems to $\tol$-optimality with high probability, though it may not solve all problems due to the probabilistic guarantee of Theorem~\ref{thm:conformal}.
 Within the 600-second time limit, our method solves more instances to $\tol$-optimality than Gurobi alone on several problem families.
 The improvement of CP~COPT over COPT is more modest but still clear.
 This difference arises because Gurobi's heuristics find feasible solutions quickly, then spend most of the solve time tightening lower bounds to prove optimality.
 Our predictor exploits this behavior by estimating when the current solution is already near-optimal, enabling early termination before the lower bound fully closes.